The best day trips from Madrid will give you a taste of Spain, showing you its beauty, history, and charm.

 As the capital city of Spain, Madrid definitely isn’t lacking in sights to see and things to do.
-From the museums, to the extensive shopping on Gran Via, to the alternative neighbourhoods full of independent restaurants and cafes, there’s something for everyone.
+From the museums to the extensive shopping on Gran Via to the alternative neighbourhoods full of independent restaurants and cafes, there’s something for everyone.

 On my first visit, I knew I couldn’t leave without taking at least one day trip from Madrid.
 I researched the absolute best Madrid day trips, asking my local friends and Google.

 Day trip to Toledo from Madrid

-Toledo has a number of historical religious buildings, and you can purchase a bracelet for €8 to visit six of the religious buildings in Toledo, excluding the Cathedral.
-But in my opinion, your day in Toledo is best spent wandering the medieval streets.
+Toledo has a number of historical religious buildings, and you can purchase a Toledo Pass to visit the religious buildings and take a tour.
+But in my opinion, your one day in Toledo is best spent wandering the medieval streets.

 It’s available in stores around Toledo, but you can also buy Marzipan directly from Convents, where it is still made by the nuns who live there.
 You just have to know which doorbells to ring!

 How to get to Toledo from Madrid

 From the Toledo train station, you need to take the bus from just outside the station gates to the right (number 5, 61, or 62) until the last stop.
 The bus costs around €2.

 Day trip to Ávila from Madrid

 Ávila is known for its city walls, and although the original foundations of the walls date back to the Roman time, the current construction above ground is from the Middle Ages.
 However, many of the same materials used originally were used in rebuilding the walls.

 Ávila was first a military outpost, which then turned into a city.
-At one time it was bustling and densely populated, but an epidemic of cholera in the 1700s reduced the population, filled by the industrial revolution.
+At one time, it was bustling and densely populated, but an epidemic of cholera in the 1700s reduced the population, filled by the industrial revolution.

 The Cathedral in Ávila is built into the city wall.
-It was built across a wide space of time, reflected in the Romanic style up to the windows, and the Gothic style further above.
+It was built across a wide space of time, reflected in the Romanic style up to the windows and the Gothic style further above.
 The two towers that were planned never materialised, and only one can be seen.

 You can visit the place of her birth and baptism, see where she played as a child, and if you really want to (I didn’t) see a relic of her finger!